Showing posts with label #altc. Show all posts

 One Year Over the Top ; Reflections.
 The Joy of Not Being There: A September Without the Start of Term

 This September, for the first time in thirty nine years , I am not preparing for the start of term.
 No staff briefings.
 No last-minute system tweaks.
 No wondering whether staff will be more engaged, more challenging, more everything - and what budget cuts are coming down the line etc and mainly wondering if the students will cope and will staff actually step them through induction or leave them to sink or swim.
+And or the dreaded moment when we discover that something promised to support induction hasn't actually happened - but it's included in all our start of session materials.

 As I push on I am bringing opportunities back to the College sector and the folks I know will be receptive to new ideas.